-Pitfall #2- Having a presence on most social media sites can’t hurt your brand awareness, but taking the time to alternate between all of these sites and keeping them current will spread you thin.
+Pitfall #2– Having a presence on most social media sites can’t hurt your brand awareness, but taking the time to alternate between all of these sites to keep them current will spread you thin.
 You’re already strapped for time as it is.
 Stressing about having a significant presence on every new social media outlet won’t make things better.

 Remedy #2– Spend your time on the social media outlets most closely related to your product.
 Know your clientele and meet them where they are online; focus your energy where it will pay off the most.

 Tip #3- Streamline Networks

 The more tech-savvy social media users often promote the use of tools like HootSuite to broadcast updates simultaneously to different networks.

 Pitfall #3– People may very well find themselves on more than one of your social media profiles.
 If the content is all the same, it just shows (as with pitfall #1) that you are not truly engaging people, but merely broadcasting self-promotion.
 Furthermore, different networks are better for different types of content.
 Facebook is better suited to longer updates whereas Twitter is all about short and snappy attention-grabbing tweets.